Backpacking budget for Thailand

 I’ll end this article by explaining my travel budget in Thailand, based on the 76 days I spent there, three times in the same year.
 To better understand my daily budget in Thailand, here is some information:

-- We were there in low-budget way on a tour of Southeast Asia,
+- We were there in low-budget mode on a tour of Southeast Asia,

 - We had planned a budget of 15€/day/person for the whole continent (30€/day/2 persons), which is the equivalent per person of 450€/month,

-- To visit Thailand, we had chosen to sleep either in guesthouse or at inhabitant’s home,
+- To visit Thailand, we had chosen to sleep either in guesthouses or in local homes,

-- We mostly ate in the street stalls and used the most money-saving local transportation (no planes),
+- We mostly ate at street stalls and used the most money-saving local transport, with no planes,

-- We often negotiated prices of the accommodations (when staying several days), Tuk-Tuk rides (mandatory), and souvenirs in general,
+- We often negotiated accommodation prices, when staying several days, tuk-tuk rides, which is mandatory, and souvenirs in general,

-- We focused our trip on a local discovery of the country with free activities (walking, hiking, snorkeling, etc.) and we limited paid ones (no jet-ski, boat trips, etc.),
+- We focused our trip on local discovery of the country with free activities, walking, hiking, snorkelling, and so on, and we limited paid ones, no jet-ski, boat trips, etc.,

-- My itinerary was divided by several visits in the country, both in remote areas off the beaten track (Eastern Thailand along the Mekong River (Isan), North of the Golden Triangle, Myanmar border, Mae hong son, etc.) and in frequented ones (Sukhothai, Ko Samui, Ko Chang, various national parks in the country, etc.),
+- My itinerary was divided between several visits to the country, both in remote areas off the beaten track, eastern Thailand along the Mekong River (Isan), north of the Golden Triangle, Myanmar border, Mae Hong Son, etc., and more frequented ones, Sukhothai, Ko Samui, Ko Chang, various national parks in the country, etc.,

-The prices indicated above are therefore “cheaper” prices for a budget travel.
+The prices indicated above are therefore “cheap” prices for budget travel.

 In the end, during our trip of over 76 days in Thailand, we spent about 21€/day for two people.

-So, I hope that this article will be useful for you to prepare your world trip or your vacations and to evaluate your travel budget in Thailand.
+So, I hope this article will be useful for preparing your world trip or your holidays and evaluating your travel budget in Thailand.
 The figures given are based on our 3 months spent in the country.
-Prices may have slightly evolved but overall, from what I’ve recently read, they are still current.
+Prices may have changed slightly, but overall, from what I’ve recently read, they are still current.

-You should know that if you go on vacation (and not on travel), your average budget will obviously be higher, especially if you focus on many fee-based activities.
-A budget for a 2-week vacation in Thailand is very different from a 2-week budget in Thailand while traveling around the world.
+You should know that if you go on holiday, and not while travelling long term, your average budget will obviously be higher, especially if you focus on many paid activities.
+A budget for a 2-week holiday in Thailand is very different from a 2-week budget in Thailand while travelling around the world.

-I will be curious to have your feedback on your trip to Thailand if you have already been there!
-How much was your budget to go to there?
+I would be curious to hear your feedback on your trip to Thailand if you have already been there!
+How much was your budget to go there?
 Higher?
 Lower?

-Before you leave, if you have any question about your trip to Thailand and about the preparation of your budget, whether it’s for 10 days, 1 week, 2 weeks or more, feel free to leave me a comment at the bottom of the article!
-Other articles will follow about the best period to go to Thailand, and the different touristic best places (or not!) of the country.
+Before you leave, if you have any questions about your trip to Thailand and preparing your budget, whether it’s for 10 days, 1 week, 2 weeks or more, feel free to leave me a comment at the bottom of the article!
+Other articles will follow about the best time to go to Thailand, and the best tourist places, or not, in the country.

 Hi, thank you for such a good read and clear information.
 We are planning on retirement 2024, and want to backpack in Thailand for about 3 months if allowed!, which months would be best to do this please.
 Thank you julie